vks/average/README.md

 * `nightly` enables the use of const generics for a histogram implementation without macros.
 Note that nightly features are not stable and therefore not all library and compiler versions will be compatible.
+* `distinct_elements` enables `DistinctElements` to estimate the number of distinct elements in a sequence.
+The implementation is experimental and may suffer breaking changes in a minor release!

 ## Rust version requirements